sumsjp/Quantified-Strategies/Seasonality And Holiday Effects - TRADING STRATEGIES.md

 [[Youtube]](https://www.youtube.com/watch?v=Q6DgtLlT85w&list=PLHFlSdhbIZ6SMz5hnXTWKKj__6zDmxzz3)

-The trading strategy discussed in the video revolves around the concept of the "end-of-year stock market rally," which is often observed but sometimes questioned regarding its validity.
-Here's a concise summary of the strategy:

-1. **Historical Background**: The speaker references the S&P 500 index and suggests that stock prices tend to rise toward the end of the year, indicating a consistent upward trend historically.

-2. **Back Testing Strategies**:
+### 1. **Themes**
+- The article discusses the phenomenon of the end-of-year stock market rally.
+- It explores whether this seasonality is fact or fiction.
+- The focus is on historical trends and backtesting results for the S&P 500.

+---

+### 2. **Trading Products/Strategies**
-   - **First Strategy**: Invest from the third Friday in December until the last trading day of the year.
-This approach has shown consistent performance since 1970, with profits in 68% of the years.
-The average gain is around 1%, which is considered favorable for an investment horizon of about 8 trading days.
+- **Strategy 1**: Invest from the third Friday in December until the last day of the year.
-   - **Second Strategy**: Go long at the close of the fifth last trading day of the year and sell at the closing print of the year.
-This method has not performed as well as the first strategy, but it still shows a consistent upward trend with the average winner being twice as large as the average loser.
+- **Strategy 2**: Go long at the close of the fifth last trading day of the year and sell at the closing print of the year.

+---

+### 3. **Indicators**
+- Stock price trends toward the end of the year.
+- Performance metrics such as profit percentages and average gains/losses.

+---

+### 4. **Backtest Performance**
+- **Strategy 1**:
+  - 68% of years resulted in a profit.
+  - Average gain: 1% over about 8 trading days.
+  - The typical winner is twice as large as the average loser.
+- **Strategy 2**:
+  - Less consistent performance compared to Strategy 1.
+  - Still shows a consistent upward trend since 1970.

+---

+### 5. **Conclusions**
+- Historical data supports the existence of an end-of-year stock market rally.
+- The phenomenon is more pronounced in Strategy 1 than in Strategy 2.
+- The article suggests that investing during this period can be profitable, though past performance does not guarantee future results.

+---

+### 6. **Other Notes**
-3. **Conclusion**: The video concludes that there is evidence supporting the existence of an end-of-year stock market rally, though performance can vary between different strategies.
-It encourages viewers to engage by liking, subscribing, and commenting for more content.
+- The article encourages viewers to engage by liking, subscribing, and commenting for more content.

-This strategy appears to be based on historical data and seasonal patterns in the stock market, suggesting that investors might find opportunities during this period.
-However, as with any trading strategy, it's important to consider individual risk tolerance, investment goals, and market conditions before implementing such a plan.
 </details>

 <details>